hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/select.md

 ```

 The query can name the specific list of columns to produce.
 This list can also include expressions that the database can
-compute using functions or operators.
+compute using functions and operators.

 ## Aliasing Columns